 A transaction is an agreement between a buyer and seller about a deal.
-The deal will involve cash and a product or service being exchanged.
+The deal will involve cash for a product or service.

 - Think of a transaction as an agreement between two people to exchange a good or service for money.